-Black Buck 5 was the first attack on Port Stanley airfield with a Shrike anti-radar missile, on 31st May, the mission was a success with the radar being destroyed and its' crew of four killed.
-The Shriek equipped Vulcans had an extended range due to additional fuel carried in their bombs bays which allowed them an extended loiter time over the target to attempt to tempt the radars to lock on, in full view of the defenders for about 40 minutes.
+Black Buck 5 was the first attack on Port Stanley with a Shrike anti-radar missile, on 31st May, the mission was a success, hitting the primary target, the TPS 43 radar.
+The Shrike equipped Vulcans had an extended range due to additional fuel carried in their bomb bay tanks which allowed them an extended loiter time over the target to attempt to tempt the radars to lock on, in full view of the defenders for about 40 minutes.

 The next sorties were on 5th June, when Harriers flew eight close support and armed recce sorties in search of ground-based Exocets.
 On the same day, the San Carlos prefabricated airstrip went into operation.
 A Harrier was damaged by a near-miss with a Surface to Air Missile and landed roughly at the prefabricated airstrip.
 Heavy Argentine air activity provided the Sea Harriers with plenty of chance for Target practice on the 8th June, when they downed three Skyhawks.
 However, four others got through and bombed the troopships Sir Galahad and Sir Tristram, leaving 53 dead.
 Two more Harriers had arrived during the day, following a 3,500 mile flight.
 Another tanker was bombed by an Argentinean Hercules on the 12th June, but the bombs failed to explode.